 As a musician (vocals, guitar, piano) Myhr has a broad knowledge of genres within popular music but specialises in classic British and American 60/70's rock, power pop and, in particular the music of The Beatles.
-He has been an active performer and entertainer for twenty-five years as everything from troubadour, Beatles interpreter, and session musician, to a member of various cover bands.
+He has been an active performer and entertainer for thirty years as everything from troubadour, Beatles interpreter, and session musician, to a member of various cover bands.

 Myhr has for a long time combined his career in the music business with work as a music teacher.
-Since 2001 he has been a regular guest producer at the Studio Musician Program at the School of Music in Piteå (a program for which he was also in charge for in 2005/6).
+From 2001 he was been a regular guest producer at the Studio Musician Program at the School of Music in Piteå (a program for which he was also in charge for in 2005/6).
 He’s also been teaching on high school level – he started and was in charge for the program "Music production and Sound Engineering" at Nacka Gymnasium between 2001-2004.
-Myhr has been involved as in the music production for various educational books, in collaboration with authors like professor KG Johansson, professor Jan-Olof Eriksson, and Hans Hjortek.
+Furthermore, Myhr has been involved as in the music production for various educational books, in collaboration with authors like professor KG Johansson, professor Jan-Olof Eriksson, and Hans Hjortek.

-Today, Myhr is a full-time Senior Lecturer in ensemble and music production at LTU teaching music production and songwriting at the Department of Music, Dance and Theatre under Department of Arts, Communication and Learning (KKL), but has also given classes at the Royal College of Music, Stockholm and Örebro University, and supervised students at Linnaeus University, Växjö,
+Since 2012, Myhr is a Senior Lecturer at LTU teaching music production and songwriting at the Department of Music, Dance and Theatre under Department of Arts, Communication and Learning (KKL), but has also given classes at the Royal College of Music, Stockholm and Örebro University, and supervised students at Linnaeus University, Växjö,